-We continue to work in accordance with the 2023 Strategy; with the County aligned and focused on the pillars of People, Programme and Perception; with an additional County focus on Adventure.
+We continue to work in accordance with the 2023 Strategy; with the County aligned and focussed on the pillars of People, Programme and Perception; with an additional County focus on Adventure.
+With an important emphasis on compliance our three priorities in line with the strategic goals are delivering a brilliant programme (whether face-to-face or blended), attracting new volunteers, and understanding & carrying out roles safely.